opencoweb/coweb/docs/tutorial/shopping.rst

 The second line of code in this method adds the name/value pairs of the item properties packaged in `value.row` to the local data store.
 But before adding the item, the code is careful to disconnect the listener for local data store changes to avoid a cooperative event storm.
 If left connected, the :func:`onLocalInsert` method would get invoked, the code in that method would send a duplicate event to remote instances, those instances would do the same, ad infinitum.
 After invoking :func:`newItem`, the code reconnects the listener for local events.

-Note this approach to avoiding echoed events only works because :class:`dojo.data.ItemFileWriteStore` invokes our :meth:`onLocalInsert` method synchronously within :meth:`newItem`.
+Note this approach to avoiding echoed events only works because :class:`dojo.data.ItemFileWriteStore` invokes our :func:`onLocalInsert` method synchronously within :func:`newItem`.
 If the addition of the item or the callback was asynchronous (as is the case in other data store implementations), the code would need another method of avoiding event ping-pong (e.g., including a remote flag on the item.)

 Now define the methods needed to incorporate remote changes to existing items and remove remotely deleted items.